-Of the 10 studies examining bariatric surgery after KTX, there were 6 case series studies, 2 retrospective cohort studies, 1 case-control, and 1 prospective cohort study.
+Of the 10 studies examining bariatric surgery after KTX, there were six case series studies, two retrospective cohort studies, one case-control, and one prospective cohort study.
 These 10 studies include a total of 201 patients who received bariatric surgery after transplant, of whom 53.9% were female.
 The mean age of this cohort was 47.4 (10.8) years.
-The analyzed studies were all conducted between 2007 and 2019, with a mean follow-up period of 16.4 months (range, 1-60 months).
+The analyzed studies were all conducted from 2007-2019, with a mean followup period of 16.4 (range 1-60) months.
 In the included studies, indications for transplant were varied.
 Common indications were diabetic nephropathy (n=36, 17.9%), glomerulonephritis (n=17, 8.5%), and hypertension (n=13, 6.5%).
-Other eight indications are listed in Table 3.
-Bariatric surgeries conducted in the studies were LSG (7 studies), RYGB (6 studies), biliopancreatic diversion and duodenal switch (BPD-DS; 2 studies), laparoscopic adjustable gastric banding (1 study), vertical banded gastroplasty (1 study), and gastric restrictive surgery (GR; 1 study) (Table 1).
+Other indications are listed in Table 3.
+Bariatric surgeries conducted in the studies were LSG (seven studies), RYGB (six studies), biliopancreatic diversion and duodenal switch (BPD-DS; two studies), laparoscopic adjustable gastric banding (one study), vertical banded gastroplasty (one study), and gastric restrictive surgery (GR; one study) (Table 1).